 A graduate in English from Cambridge University, Philippa trained in book and paper conservation at the Getty Research Institute, California.
 She has held positions at the Huntington Library in California, The National Archives (UK) in Kew and the Royal Collection Trust, where she was Head of the Royal Bindery in Windsor Castle until leaving to join Dragon Press Bindery in 2019.

 Introduced to letterpress printing while living in Los Angeles, Philippa established her first private press in 1995 and has maintained one on-and-off ever since.

-Philippa is a Liveryman of the Worshipful Company of Stationers, serving on its Foundation’s Academic Awards Committee that gives annual grants to financially support students enrolled in higher education training within the trades of the Company, such as book and paper conservation, bookbinding, journalism.
-She is a judge for the biennial Elizabeth Soutar Bookbinding Competition, administered by the National Library of Scotland, and active within the Society of Bookbinders.
+Philippa is a Liveryman of the Worshipful Company of Stationers, serving on its Foundation’s Academic Awards Committee and Postgraduate Bursary Programme that provide financial support and mentoring to students enrolled in formal training within the trades of the Company, such as book and paper conservation, bookbinding, journalism.
+She is a judge for the biennial Elizabeth Soutar Bookbinding Competition, administered by the National Library of Scotland, and active within Icon and the Society of Bookbinders.

 Dieter Räder has been binding books for over 40 years.
 Traditionally apprentice-trained in Germany, he specialises in fine binding commissions and the restoration of antiquarian books.

 After serving his apprenticeship then teaching for a year, Dieter began travelling further afield to gain wider and more varied experience.
 Following employment in binderies in Marseilles and Vienna, he moved to London in 1983, where he worked for two years under the guidance of master book restorer Robert Green.
 He subsequently ran his own bindery in Somerset for some 20 years before relocation to the capital saw him establishing and managing the new fine binding and restoration department of a west London commercial bindery.